 The safety and well-being of every student must be the first and foremost priority for all educators.
 Immediate action should be taken to bring the matter to the attention of the site administrator in order to protect any student from any situation which threatens the student's safety or well-being.
-For example, the school may initiate volunteer consequences, student safety plans, etc.
+For example, the school may initiate employee consequences, class changes, student safety plans, etc.

 This scenario may involve "grooming" or adult sexual misconduct, and it also involves Student Code of Conduct violations.
 Accordingly, a SCAR may be filed with a CPA.
-Also, since the allegations involve suspected abuse by a volunteer, these SCAR reports are generally filed with local law enforcement.
+Also, since the allegations involve suspected abuse by an employee, these SCAR reports are generally filed with local law enforcement.